 Students with a fever of 100.4 degrees or higher and those remaining in the health room for more than one block will be sent home.
+Ill students must be picked up within 30 minutes after contact is made with the parents/guardians.
 If home contact cannot be made, the student will remain at school unless contact can be made with an emergency number that has been provided by the parents, or the illness or injury is serious enough to call an EMS unit.
 Students who have an illness prior to the end of the school day will not be allowed to ride a school bus home.